We recommend that partners use the Pay Kit SDK to integrate with Cash App Pay.

 See the list of supported actions and channels here.
 You can have many actions but only one channel.

-populated.
-This gives you access to URLs including the QR Code URL, Mobile URL, and Desktop URL. -
+When you call create customer request, a customer request is returned to you with auth_flow_triggers populated.
+This gives you access to URLs including the QR Code URL, Mobile URL, and Desktop URL.

 Listen for updates to the customer request.